FINANCIAL EMPOWERMENT

 HOW PROJECT LIFT WORKS

-Families access Project LIFT through partner organizations that they know and trust, including social service agencies, faith-based communities and others across the region.
+Families access Project LIFT through partner organizations that they know and trust.
 Project LIFT partners work with families and share collected data with United Way of Greater Cincinnati to help inform systemic solutions.

-To be eligible to access Project LIFT at a partner organization, families must live in Hamilton County or Northern Kentucky, have at least one child in the household and be working or on a path to employment.
+To be eligible to access Project LIFT at a partner organization, families must live in Hamilton County, have at least one child in the household and be working or on a path to employment.
 A family must be at 200% of the federal poverty level (FPL) and agree to participate in the program for at least one year.

 Project LIFT partners use best-practice approaches, such as family-centered coaching and access to flexible funds, to remove barriers and provide ongoing support for families committed to building a stronger financial foundation.
 The initiative leverages both public and private dollars to meet individual needs so that families can continue on their path to financial empowerment.